-with fenderwell carriers, however, the clamping knob on the brace rod must first be loosened by turning to the left until the wheel may be cleared from the brace rod and lifted off.
+nut underneath the lock.
+On cars with the wheel carrier in the rear, the wheel may then be lifted off.
+On cars with fenderwell carriers, however, the clamping knob on the brace rod must first be loosened by turning to the left until the wheel may be cleared from the brace rod as shown in Fig. 34, and lifted off.

-To reinstall a spare wheel on the rear carrier, mount it on the carrier, reinstall the clamping nut, snap the lock back into place and place the dust shield in position.
-On fenderwell carriers, place the wheel in the well, screw the clamping knob on the brace rod down until the clamping screw can be pushed into position and install the clamping nut.
-Reinstall the lock and the hub cap, then screw the brace rod clamping knob
+To reinstall a spare wheel on the rear carrier, mount it on the carrier, reinstall the clamping nut, snap the lock back into place and place the dust shield in On fenderwell position. carriers, place the wheel in the well, screw the clamping knob on the brace rod down until the clamping screw can be pushed into position and install the clamping nut.
+Reinstall the lock and the hub cap, then